nclayt0n/recipe-box/README.md

 Email is case-sensitive so type it exactly as is above.
 ### `Technologies`
-Technologies used within this project include;
+Technologies used in this project include;\n
 Front-End: React, Html, CSS
-deployed using Zeit Now
+deployed using Zeit Now\n
 Back-End: Node.js, Express, PostgreSQL deployed using Heroku
 ### `Screenshots`